How could obesity affect my baby?

 - Chronic conditions.
 Being obese during pregnancy might increase the risk that your baby will develop heart disease or diabetes as an adult.

 - Birth defects.
-Research suggests that obesity during pregnancy slightly increases the risk of having a baby who's born with a birth defect, such as a problem with the heart or a condition affecting the brain or spinal cord (neural tube defect).
+Research suggests that obesity during pregnancy slightly increases the risk of having a baby who's born with a birth defect.

 How much weight should I gain during pregnancy?

-Your pre-pregnancy weight and body mass index (BMI), as well as your health and your baby's health, all play a role in determining how much weight you need to gain during pregnancy.
+Your pre-pregnancy weight and BMI, as well as your health and your baby's health, all play a role in determining how much weight you need to gain during pregnancy.
 Work with your health care provider to determine what's best in your case and to manage your weight throughout pregnancy.

 Start by considering these general guidelines for pregnancy weight gain and obesity: